 JW Topmounting a longboard is the most classic mounting style that holds tons of beneficial aspects in comparison to other mounting styles.
 It has the highest ride height of any longboard, giving you the grippiest ride, and most turn possible.
 If you're looking for a nimble cruiser, look at a smaller topmount like the 34" Black Dog Butterfly.

 Length plays a major part in the way a board feels, and so does the wheelbase.
 The longer the deck is and the longer the wheelbase, the flowier, longer turns your setup will make.
 If immediate response and quick turns are what you want, get a smaller board, or at least a board with a lot of wheelbase options, such as a Moonshine Rum Runner.

-But if cruising, making big carves, and generally chilling is what you want to do, a Landyachtz Pinner, in all 44 inches of its glory, will be like floating on a cloud made of fun.
+But if cruising, making big carves, and generally chilling is what you want to do, a Moonshine County Line, in all 43 inches of its glory, will be like floating on a cloud made of fun.